JamesSkemp/words/content/post/review-libgdx-game-development-essentials-2014.md

 +++
-title = "Review: LibGDX Game Development Essentials (2014)" summary = "The following is a review of LibGDX Game Development Essentials, written by Juwal Bose, and released in December 2014 by Packt Publishing." draft = false comments = false date = "2015-03-07T16:29:50-06:00"
+title = "Review: LibGDX Game Development Essentials (2014)" description = "The following is a review of LibGDX Game Development Essentials, written by Juwal Bose, and released in December 2014 by Packt Publishing." draft = false comments = false date = "2015-03-07T16:29:50-06:00"